durthu/LabCaveMediationSDK_Unity/README.md

 ## LabCave Mediation Unity

-The current version (1.0.5) is compatible Unity 5, iOS 8(XCode 8) and above and android 16 and above.
-Containing Android SDK 2.1.4 and iOS SDK 2.5.1.
+The current version (2.6.0) is compatible Unity 5, iOS 8(XCode 8) and above and android 17 and above.
+Containing Android SDK 2.6.0 and iOS SDK 2.6.0.

 ### ADD THE PACKAGE

 Add the LabCaveMediationBase.unitypackage by double clicking on it or by the unity menu Assets/Import package/Custom Package and select our package.

 Add the provider’s package you want to integrate as you did above.
 Some providers need some third parties.
-Unzip the "thirdparties.zip" and add all that you don´t implement to any "Plugins/Android" folder.
+Unzip the "thirdparties.zip" and add all that you don´t implement to any "Plugins/Android" folder if you include Vungle.

 For iOS builds notice the mediation add a post-proccess to configure the xcode project properly to work with the mediation.

 ### IMPLEMENTATION

 To start the mediation call the "InitWithAppId" method with your mediation app ID and the delegate that will receive the events.
-The "YOUR_API_HASH" is an id given in the mediation panel (<https://mediation.labcavegames.com/login>).
+The "YOUR_API_HASH" is an id given in the mediation panel (<https://mediation.LabCave.com/login>).
 This will init the mediation and load the ads of all formats you have configured.
 The ads loads automatically so if you show an ad, automatically other is being loaded by the mediation.

         LabCaveMediation.InitWithAppId ("YOUR_API_HASH", this);